Tiny House Insurance 101: What You Need to Know

 Types of Tiny Homes:

 Tiny Houses on Wheels (THOWs): These are often considered RVs or travel trailers and so may need specialized RV insurance.
+These are permanent structures and can be insured similarly to traditional homes.

 Off-Grid Tiny Homes: These homes require specific policies that cover their unique risks.
 They also need coverage due to their lack of connection to municipal services.